-- Pupil progress and attainment data;

-- Teaching and learning/ curriculum monitoring documents;

-- CPD schedule/ collective worship schedule.
+LEADERS AT ALL LEVELS SCHOOL KEY PRIORITY 5: Aim: To further develop the impact of middle leadership across the school through: Providing more opportunities for middle leaders to monitor impact in their leadership areas.
+Broadening the roles and responsibilities of staff members across the school.
+Owner/s: Matt Hawley (Head Matt Hawley (Head of School), Gary Brown (Senior Teacher) Subject Leaders - Middle lead clear improvement across school; rning/ curriculum monitoring per term; m) and collective worship, regularly.
+Evidence Sources: Pupil progress and attainment data; Teaching and learning/ curriculum monitoring documents; CPD schedule/ collective worship schedule.
 Tasks Intended Impact Timeline Participants On-going evaluation Autumn, Spring, Summer Identify and communicate middle leadership responsibilities far in advance of the new term.
 Middle leaders are given the maximum planning and preparation time for understanding their role and specialist area.
 July 2020 Head of School Subject Leadership roles decided and communicated with teachers - July 2020.
-Subject leadership roles decided and communicated with teachers for academic year 2021-22.
 Termly subject coordinator monitoring to focus on curriculum design and review.
 To ensure that subject co-ordinators are confident that the curriculum is being covered in each group and that there is clear evidence of progression as identified in the curriculum map.
 Termly - beginning September 2020 Head of School Senior Teacher Subject Leaders Subject monitoring weeks have started from 02.11.20.
-Review meetings with subject leaders to take place the week after the subject monitoring has taken place.
+Review meetings with subject leaders to tak place the week after the subject monitoring I taken place.
 Science will be first on week beginning 16.11.20.
-Focus on individual subjects in teacher meetings between March and June.
+Focus on individual subjects in teacher meeti between March and June.
 Being led by subject leaders.
-18.03.21.
-Each teacher meeting dedicated to the development of a subject in summer - 28.06.21 Regular, meaningful opportunities for middle leaders to lead staff CPD.
+18.03.21. gful opportunities for middle s to lead staff CPD.
 Develop middle leaders' ability to inspire, create and communicate.
 Ensure that standards and expectations are communicated.
-Termly - beginning September 2019 Head of School Middle Leaders PSHE Lead - Growth Mindset SENCO - Supporting Learners at Debden EYFS Lead - Behaviour for Learning All the above were sessions led on the opening inset days.
-Staff meetings schedule circulated to allow all staff to identify session that they would like to lead - 07.09.20
+Termly - beginning September 2019 Head of School Middle Leaders PSHE Lead - Growth Mindset SENCO - Supporting Learners at Debden EYFS Lead - Behaviour for Learning All the above were sessions led on the openin inset days.
+Staff meetings schedule circulated allow all staff to identify session that they would like to lead - 07.09.20 Senior teacher has led session on Assessmen for all teachers.
+07.10.20